 Focus your diet around whole, unpackaged foods — especially plenty of vegetables and fruits that provide potassium and magnesium.
 Some of the best include leafy greens, cruciferous veggies like broccoli or cabbage, starchy vegetables like sweet potatoes or squash, bananas, and avocados.
 A diet that’s rich in magnesium or potassium likely can be enough to solve problems like low potassium levels that can lead to blood pressure problems or magnesium deficiency that can contribute to anxiety, restlessness and muscle cramps.

-To prevent dehydration and restore electrolytes, focus on these foods — which are some of the most hydrating due to being very water-dense:
+To prevent dehydration and restore electrolytes, focus on electrolyte drinks and these foods — which are some of the most hydrating due to being very water-dense: